databricks/databricks-vscode/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ## Tests
 <!-- How is this tested? -->

-## Ticket / Issue
+## Public Tickets
 <!--
-Internal ticket -- Jira ticket number only (no links), example: DECO-TicketNumber Public ticket (eg: github issue) -- Link to the public ticket -->
+Link to public tickets (if any).
+Please don't mention internal tickets.
+-->
+NA